Do you always understand Copic Marker tutorial instructions?

 As an experienced cook, soft butter was something I naturally assumed.
 But to a new cook who didn't know the limits of a stand mixer, it was a frustrating and embarrassing experience.

-Internet tutorials are a bit like that Dirt Cake recipes sometimes.
+Coloring tutorials can be like that Dirt Cake recipe

 Details slip through the cracks.